federatedplatforms/FEDeRATED-BDI/docs/graphdb.md

 # GraphDB

-This page contains information about the implementation of GraphDB in the FEDeRATED BDI prototype.
+This page contains information about the implementation of GraphDB in the FEDeRATED Node prototype.

 ## Application and motivation